MonsieurTib/gossip-glomers-challenges/README.md

 # gossip-glomers-challenges
 My solutions to Gossip-Glomers Fly.io Distributed Systems Challenges in C#

-## challenge 1 - echo
+## challenge 1 - Echo
 There's nothing to do, as it's just an introductory guide to Maelstrom.

 [challenge link](https://fly.io/dist-sys/1/)

-## challenge 2 - unique Id generation
+## challenge 2 - Unique Id generation
 My solution involves concatenating the nodeId, UNIX timestamp in milliseconds, and an atomic increment.

 [challenge link](https://fly.io/dist-sys/2/)

-## challenge 3a - brodcast part I - Single node broadcast
+## challenge 3a - Brodcast part I - Single node broadcast
 Nothing complicated since there is only one node.

 [challenge link](https://fly.io/dist-sys/3a/)

-## challenge 3b - brodcast part II - Multi node broadcast
+## challenge 3b - Brodcast part II - Multi node broadcast
 This time, there are five nodes.
 I have used the provided topology to broadcast messages to each neighbor.

 [challenge link](https://fly.io/dist-sys/3b/)